JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 your estimation was a higher place than it had ever been yet!
 Am I mad to build the hopes I do on those dear words?
 Am I mad to dream of some future day when your heart may soften to me?
 Don’t tell me so, if I am!
 Leave me my delusion, dearest!
-I must have THAT to cherish, and to comfort me, if I have nothing else!”
+I must have _That_ to cherish, and to comfort me, if I have nothing else!”

 His voice trembled, and he put his white handkerchief to his eyes.